 Suddenly, the door to whatever hellscape we’re in opens.

 Why did Pearson and Diefenbaker suddenly enter the room?
 Where are they going?
-Why are they putting so much power in the hands of a clearly this man?
+Why are they putting so much power in the hands of a clearly insane man?

 We’re never told any of that.
 What we are told is that John Matheson, the crazy man talking to himself, got everyone to agree on Canada’s flag.